Scientific method: Definition

-Another example: precession of Mercury

-The characterization element can require extended and extensive study, even centuries.
-It took thousands of years of measurements, from the Chaldean, Indian, Persian, Greek, Arabic, and European astronomers, to fully record the motion of planet Earth.
-Newton was able to include those measurements into the consequences of his laws of motion.
-But the perihelion of the planet Mercury's orbit exhibits a precession that cannot be fully explained by Newton's laws of motion (see diagram to the right), as Leverrier pointed out in 1859.
-The observed difference for Mercury's precession between Newtonian theory and observation was one of the things that occurred to Albert Einstein as a possible early test of his theory of General relativity.
-His relativistic calculations matched observation much more closely than did Newtonian theory.
-The difference is approximately 43 arc-seconds per century.

 Hypothesis development

+Linus Pauling proposed that DNA might be a triple helix.(Judson 1979). "'The structure that we propose is a three-chain structure, each chain being a helix' – Linus Pauling" This hypothesis was also considered by Francis Crick and James D. Watson but discarded.
+When Watson and Crick learned of Pauling's hypothesis, they understood from existing data that Pauling was wrong. and that Pauling would soon admit his difficulties with that structure.

 A hypothesis is a suggested explanation of a phenomenon, or alternately a reasoned proposal suggesting a possible correlation between or among a set of phenomena.

-Normally hypotheses have the form of a mathematical model.
+Normally, hypotheses have the form of a mathematical model.
 Sometimes, but not always, they can also be formulated as existential statements, stating that some particular instance of the phenomenon being studied has some characteristic and causal explanations, which have the general form of universal statements, stating that every instance of the phenomenon has a particular characteristic.

 Scientists are free to use whatever resources they have – their own creativity, ideas from other fields, inductive reasoning, Bayesian inference, and so on – to imagine possible explanations for a phenomenon under study.
 Albert Einstein once observed that "there is no logical bridge between phenomena and their theoretical principles."
 Charles Sanders Peirce, borrowing a page from Aristotle (Prior Analytics, 2.25) described the incipient stages of inquiry, instigated by the "irritation of doubt" to venture a plausible guess, as abductive reasoning.
 The history of science is filled with stories of scientists claiming a "flash of inspiration", or a hunch, which then motivated them to look for evidence to support or refute their idea.
 Michael Polanyi made such creativity the centerpiece of his discussion of methodology.